dstark5/Openlib/README.md

 ## Description 📖

-##### Openlib Is An Open Source App To Download And Read Books From Shadow Library ([Anna’s Archive](https://annas-archive.org/)).
-The App Has Built In Reader to Read Books.
+##### Openlib is an open-source app to download and read books from shadow library ([Anna’s Archive](https://annas-archive.org/)).
+The app has a built-in reader to read books.

-##### As [Anna’s Archive](https://annas-archive.org/) Doesn't Have An API.
-The App Works By Sending Request To Anna’s Archive And Parses The Response To objects.
-The App Extracts The Mirrors From Response And Downloads The Book.
+##### As [Anna’s Archive](https://annas-archive.org/) doesn't have an API, the app works by sending requests to Anna’s Archive and parsing the response to objects.
+The app extracts the mirrors from response and downloads the book.

 ## Features ✨

-- Trending Books
+- Trending books
-- Download And Read Books With In-Built Viewer
+- Download and read books with built-in viewer
-- Supports Epub And Pdf Formats
+- Supports Epub and PDF formats
-- Open Books In Your Favourite Ebook Reader
+- Open books in your favorite ebook reader
-- Filter Books
+- Filter books
-- Sort Books
+- Sort books

 ## Roadmap 🎯

-- Adding More Book Format supports (cbz,cbr,azw3,etc...)
+- Adding more book format supports (cbz, cbr, azw3, etc...)
-- Adding Support For Background Downloads
+- Adding support for background downloads
-- Adding Support For Multiple Downloads
+- Adding support for multiple downloads

-## Building from Source
+## Building from source

-- If you don't have Flutter SDK installed, please visit official [Flutter](https://flutter.dev) site.
+- If you don't have Flutter SDK installed, please visit the official [Flutter](https://flutter.dev) site.

-- Git Clone The Repo
+- Git clone the repository

 ```
 git clone https://github.com/dstark5/Openlib.git
 ```

-- Run the app with Android Studio or VS Code.
-Or the command line:
+- Run the app with Android Studio or VS Code, or the command line:

 ```
 flutter pub get
 flutter run
 ```

-- To Build App Run:
+- To build the app, run:

 ```
 flutter build
 ```

-- The Build Will Be In './build/app/outputs/flutter-apk/app-release.apk'
+- The build will be in './build/app/outputs/flutter-apk/app-release.apk'

 ## Contributor required 🚧

-We are actively seeking contributors.
+We're actively seeking contributors.
 Whether you're a seasoned developer or just starting out, we welcome your contributions to help make this project even better!

 ## Contribution 💝

 Whether you have ideas, design changes or even major code changes, help is always welcome.
 The app gets better and better with each contribution, no matter how big or small!

-If you'd like to get involved See [CONTRIBUTING.md](./CONTRIBUTING.md) for the guidelines.
+If you would like to get involved, see [CONTRIBUTING.md](./CONTRIBUTING.md) for the guidelines.

 ## Issues 🚩